-In Lightroom, I feel the tablet does not have a huge advantage over the mouse.
+In Lightroom, I feel that photo editing on a tablet does not have a huge advantage over the mouse.
 Using the adjustment brush or dodging and burning is where the mouse falls behind.
 But otherwise.
 I think you could get by with the mouse albeit with less precision.

 I still would never go back to a mouse as I am so used to the tablet workflow.

 In Photoshop is where the tablet comes into its own.
 Moving around the image is more fluid with a tablet.
 Creating masks, touch ups or cloning and the endless other tasks, is more precise with the tablet.

 And with 8192 pen pressure levels, the precision of hand drawn tasks like masks or cloning etc are even more pronounced over the mouse.